ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * If a message payload specifies an information element of a structured parameter from the group configuration, then that information element MUST be specified by means of the corresponding link element.

-## Retrieve the Full List of Group Configurations ## {#collection-resource-get}
+## Retrieve a List of Group Configurations ## {#collection-resource-get}

-This operation MUST be supported by the Group Manager and an Administrator.
+This operation MUST be supported by the Group Manager.

 The Administrator can send a GET request to the group-collection resource, in order to retrieve a list of the existing OSCORE groups at the Group Manager.